OlivierSohn/hamazed/BACKLOG.md

 # Backlog

-- make color functions with bresenham 3d
+- make color functions with bresenham 3d (code commented in Geo)

 - check if the bug exists without strict functions in Animator